davegaeddert/davegaeddert/content/_readme.md

 is recognizing that something needs to change and being afraid to do it.
 I'm trying to learn where to draw this line, but I think people underestimate how much impact a small change can have in your day-to-day work.

+**I'd rather be overwhelmed than underwhelmed.**
+I feel better, and do better, when my plate is full.
+I think that this is also the best way to find new solutions for getting things done and figure out which things really matter.